Calls for probe after killing of civilians reported in northwest Pakistan

 - list 4 of 4Egypt grants presidential pardon to activist Alaa Abd el-Fattah

-But a number of local opposition figures and other authorities accused the Pakistani military of carrying out night-time air strikes as part of a “counterterror operation” to take out fighters in mountainous areas bordering Afghanistan.
+But many local opposition figures and other authorities accused the Pakistani military of carrying out night-time air raids as part of a “counterterror operation” to take out fighters in mountainous areas bordering Afghanistan.

 An official statement has yet to be released by the Pakistani government or armed forces.